MiraB8421/ParkingProject/website/versioned_docs/version-fils_en/project/2026/mira.mehdi/index.md

 * Ordered the hardware components for the project

 ## Week 7
-* Started to work on components testing
+* Started to connect components

 ## Hardware